LAK-19T for sale

 "Our review of AD&C's data submittal was completed.

 This review has been captured in six issue papers.
-Four of
+Four of these papers,

-which identifies our findings, have been sent to EASA for
+which identifies our findings, have been sent to EASA for clarification of

 our positions.
-These papers were sent in March, September,
+These papers were sent in March, September, and October of

 2012..